dbeurive/backend/src/Database/Doc/README.md

 # Configuration

-The configuration for this component is the following:
+The configuration for this component an associative array with the following keys:

 | Parameter                 | Description                                                                                   |
 |---------------------------|-----------------------------------------------------------------------------------------------|